ECG-Rocketry/ECG-Rocketry.github.io/pages/sponsors.md

     </div>
     <div class="tint"></div>
     <div style="position: absolute; top: 50%; left: 50%; transform: translate(-50%, -50%); text-align: center; z-index: 1;">
-        <h1 style="font-family: Ethnocentric, font-weight: 100">ECG Rocketry is inspiring the next generation of rocket enthusiasts.
+        <h1 style="font-family: Nasalization">ECG Rocketry is inspiring the next generation of rocket enthusiasts.
 However, we need your support to fuel the passion of our members.</h1>
     </div>
 </div>